anikethjr/anikethjr.github.io/index.md

 # [](#projects)Projects

-*   I am advised by Prof. Nilah Ioannidis and we are currently working on building better gene expression prediction models that can leverage the 3D structure of the genome.
+*   I am advised by Prof. Nilah Ioannidis and we are currently working on building gene expression prediction models that can leverage the 3D structure of the genome.

 *   Working with Prof. Leila Wehbe on understanding the representation of language syntax in the human brain using functional magnetic resonance imaging (fMRI) and machine learning.